fragrussu/MyRelax/README.md

 * [Scikit-learn](http://scikit-learn.org/stable)

-# MyRelax installation (Linux and MacOS)
+# MyRelax download
-Getting MyRelax is extremely easy.
+Getting MyRelax is extremely easy: simply cloning this repository is all you need to do - MyRelax scripts would be ready for you to run.

+If you use Linux or MacOs:

 1. Open a terminal;
 2. Navigate to your destination folder;